dilipsuthar1999/Show-Popularity-Ananlysis/README.md

 # Show-Popularity-Ananlysis
 The purpose of this Show Popularity Analysis-Data Mining management report in php work is to evaluate the performance of Show and also calculate how many people are liked to a particular show based on the text reviews.

+Made by using PHP, MySQL, HTML, CSS, Bootstrap, JQuery, AJAX